 The realm of form stands aloof from the realm of truth.
-Style ought to serve not as an echo to the sense but as its counterpoint.
+Good style is not an echo to the sense but its counterpoint.
 It’s only in kitsch that form tries to mimic its content.
 In a great work it masters it.
 It does not pretend to enact what it portrays.
 Its task is not to display the object more legibly, but to manifest its medium more shiningly.

-Imagination is the most arbitrary thing in the world, but the artist must find a form that makes it seem inevitable.
+Imagination is the most arbitrary thing in the world.
+The task of the artist is to find a form that makes it seem inevitable.

 Architecture builds the music of space.
 Music composes the architecture of time.
 Writing designs the music and architecture of thought.
 Ideas are the melodies of writing, words are the instruments that play them.

-Style is a cold moon which has its own shape, but must borrow its light from the sun of its sense.
+Style is a cold moon.
+It has its own shape, but must borrow its light from the sun of its sense.